Layer-Dependent Quantum Anomalous Hall Effect in Rhombohedral Graphene

-The nearby TMD breaks inversion symmetry and introduce Ising SOC in the bottom graphene layer through proximity effect, which breaks spin $SU(2)$ symmetry to $U(1)$.
+The nearby TMD breaks inversion symmetry and introduces Ising SOC in the bottom graphene layer through proximity effect, which breaks the spin $SU(2)$ symmetry to $U(1)$.
 The previous \emph{ab initio} calculations show that only the neighboring graphene layer could feel the proximitized Ising SOC, thus

-where $c_{\mathbf{k},\tau,s,N}$ is electron operator on the $N$-th layer.
+where $c_{\eta_N,\mathbf{k},\tau,s}$ is electron operator on the $N$-th layer with $\eta=A/B$ for sublattices.
 In terms of the low energy effective model, the SOC term can be written as $\lambda\tau_zs_z (\varrho_0-\varrho_z)/2$.
 The Rashba SOC couples two sublattices on the same layer and is negligible for the low energy physics, since a $N$-step process requires electrons hopping between low-energy sites in $A_1$ and $B_N$ via high-energy states.

-The interacting Hamiltonian is modeled by the short range repulsive interactions~\cite{you2022,lu2022,zhumagulov2023,zhumagulov2023a},
+The interacting Hamiltonian is modeled by the short range repulsive interactions~\cite{you2022,lu2022,chatterjee2022,zhumagulov2023,zhumagulov2023a},

 where the summation runs over all sublattices $i$, $n_i\equiv\sum_{\tau,s}n_{i,\tau,s}$, and $n_{i,\tau,s}$ is the electron density operator for $i$-th sublattice, $s$ spin and $\tau$ valley.
 The local spin density operator is $\mathbf{S}_{i,\tau}=\sum_{s,s'}c^\dagger_{i,\tau,s} \mathbf{s} c_{i,\tau,s'}$.
 The first term is the spin-valley $SU(4)$ invariant repulsive interaction, and $V$ represents the difference between the intra-valley and inter-valley repulsions which breaks $SU(4)$ symmetry into $SO(4)\simeq SU(2)^{K}_s\times SU(2)^{K'}_s$, and the last term is the Hund's coupling which further reduce the symmetry into total spin $SU(2)_s$ symmetry.
 We restrict our model to local onsite terms due to large separation between the low-energy sites $A_1$ and $B_N$.
 As a result, it is justified to exclude the interlayer and inter-sublattice interactions.
 The Hamiltonian was solved by the self-consistent Hartree-Fock methods.
 For numerical calculations, we choose $U=40~\text{eV}\cdot\mathcal{A}_u$, $V=-U/5$ and the momentum cut-off $\Lambda=0.16/a_0$, with $a_0$ the lattice constant of graphene and $\mathcal{A}_u$ as area of the unit cell.
 More numerical results for other parameters are listed in Supplementary Material~\cite{supple}.